chaosmail/dev-env/README.md

 * common: curl, gcc, nmap, wget, make, git, openssl
 * chromium: installation
 * dropbox: installation
+* docker: installation
 * encfs: installation
 * filezilla: installation
-* jekyll: insallation
+* java: installation (Open JDK/JRE 8 and 9)
 * keepassx: installation
 * nautilus: configuration *open in terminal*
 * nodejs: installation and install npm packages (define in group_vars/all.yml)
-* packer: installation
 * python: python3, pip3 and python packages (define in group_vars/all.yml)
-* ruby: installation
+* ruby: installation and ruby gems (define in group_vars/all.yml)
 * skype: installation and unity wrapper
 * spotify: installation
 * sublime: installation, package manager and popular packages (define in group_vars/all.yml)
 * vagrant: installation
+* vscode: installation

+These package are included in this repository and can be added if needed:

+* packer: installation
 * virtualbox: installation

 ## Development